 - Creating interactive game elements that pull a user through a story.

-- Using portable 3D scanners and incorporating the output into a story.
+- Using portable 3D scanners and photogrammetry software and incorporating the output into a story.

 - Incorporating 360-degree video into a story.